Aravinthvimal/Shape-Ai-/README.md

-Hot coded details and experience for the upcoming #ShapeAI botcamps
+Bootcamps and experience for the upcoming #ShapeAI events!
+Hot Coded